Mobilizing for Mission

 Emily Wilson

 And context, being able to worship with other people in not necessarily a context that’s familiar for you, maybe you come from a very liturgical background and what you’re experiencing internationally is not that being able to feel stretched in that way, even in the office.
 How to practice dialogue international sensitivity, cross-cultural sensitivity in dialogue and also learning from mistakes, because all of our missionaries can attest to that.
 Something that is very normal within our cultural framework and context.
 It might even be considered polite, may be something that’s very rude in another culture.
 And so digesting those experiences and being able to come out the other side with a better understanding.
-So it’s really to provide an exploration framework and for self reflection.
-But I say all of this, but it’s not required for an individual to apply for missionary service either.
+So it’s really to provide an exploration framework and for self-reflection, but I say all of this, but it’s not required for an individual to apply for missionary service either.

 23:13